ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 ```
 ### Offline mode

-Using the` –-offline` flag with `bal build` will run the build offline without connecting to the Ballerina Central.
+Using the` –-offline` flag with `bal build` will run the build offline without connecting to Ballerina Central.
-This will save time of the build since the packages are resolved using the Distribution repository and the filesystem cache of the Ballerina Central repository.
+This will save time of the build since the packages are resolved using the distribution repository and the filesystem cache of the Ballerina Central repository.

 Using the `--offline` flag along with the `--sticky` flag will ensure a predictable build with optimal time for compilation.